-- 816. Therefore, a violation of Article 2.8 of the WADC cannot be committed in isolation.
-Rather, it is parasitic upon the existence of one or more freestanding ADRVs under Articles 2.1 - 2.7.
-The gravamen of the ADRV under Article 2.8 is the deliberate facilitation of the commission or concealment of another type of ADRV, i.e. an ADRV falling under one or more of Articles 2.1 to 2.7, committed by another person, i.e. someone other than the person charged with an ADRV under Article 2.8. - (111) CAS jurisprudence - 817.
-This analysis is confirmed by the award of the CAS panel in the "Torino" cases (CAS 2007/A/1286; CAS 2007/A/1288; CAS 2007/A/1289), which were relied on by the IOC in the present case. - 818.
+- 817. Therefore, a violation of Article 2.8 of the WADC cannot be committed in isolation.
+Rather, it is parasitic upon the existence of one or more freestanding ADRVs under Articles 2.1 2.7.
+The gravamen of the ADRV under Article 2.8 is the deliberate facilitation of the commission or concealment of another type of ADRV, i.e. an ADRV falling under one or more of Articles 2.1 to 2.7, committed by another person, i.e. someone other than the person charged with an ADRV under Article 2.8. - (iii) CAS jurisprudence - 818.
+This analysis is confirmed by the award of the CAS panel in the "Torino" cases (CAS 2007/A/1286; CAS 2007/A/1288; CAS 2007/A/1289), which were relied on by the IOC in the present case. - 819.
 During the XX Winter Olympic Games in Torino in 2006, three Austrian cross-country skiers were accommodated, together with their coaches and team doctors, outside the Olympic Village in a dedicated house.
 At the house they used equipment and substances which they brought with them in order to control and, if necessary, lower their haemoglobin levels by saline infusions.
-Saline infusions are a prohibited method under Article 2.2. - 819.
-The athletes, coaches and/or doctors all fully cooperated with one another and were aware of what the others were doing.
-Some of the athletes physically assisted other athletes in administering the infusions.
-Some of the athletes admitted their involvement in these activities.
+Saline infusions are a prohibited method under Article 2.2.